 The best way to navigate the park is by boat, which you can hire cheaply along with a guide, who’ll help you find nesting turtles, hiking trails and good places to fish.
 The more active ones amongst you might prefer to head out in a canoe or kayak, which is also more affordable, as price most often correlates with comfort and organization – budget travellers, take note!

 Poas Volcano National Park is easily one of the most developed parks in Costa Rica, as well as one of the most spectacular, as it’s home to the largest active volcanic crater in the world: Poas.
 The crater’s sulfuric pool still bubbles and emits smoke into the air, but don’t expect to see a full-fledged eruption or any lava flow here; the last time the volcano saw any eruptive activity was back in 1954.

 However, you can still see geysers explode into the air up to 250 metres high.
 Hiking trails will lead you to Botos Lagoon, the beautiful aquamarine lagoon that’s nestled in the crater, and to the park’s secluded picnic grounds.

 Be sure to get up bright and early to see Poas, as once the clouds start rolling in and visibility worsens, it won’t appear quite as remarkable.

 Does a trip to this amazing country suddenly seem rather appealing?
-Then sign up to do The Leap’s 10-week volunteering placement in Costa Rica and you’ll have the chance to visit these wonderful national parks, as well as help protect gorgeous little marine turtles.
+Then sign up to do The Leap’s Costa Rica program and you’ll have the chance to visit these wonderful national parks, as well as help protect gorgeous little marine turtles.

 on 19 / 05 / 2015